OAGi/Score/docs/user_guide/index.rst

 To find a Module Set:

-1. On the “Module” menu on the top, click the “View/Edit Module Set” menu item.
+1. On the "Module" menu on the top, click the "View/Edit Module Set" menu item.

-2. The “Module Set” page is open listing all Module Sets.
+2. The "Module Set" page is open listing all Module Sets.

 3. Use the `Search Filters <#how-to-use-search-filters>`__ at the top of the page to search for the desired Module Set.